 Old west Colorado.
 A colorful state; rich in everything about the wild west you can imagine.
-The most fascinating stories are here; the first explorers, Native Americans, the discovery of Pikes Peak and much more.

 Native Americans depended on the abundant buffalo herds for food, clothing and shelter until the white man arrived, butchering them for sport and to feed the ever growing population pouring into the state.
 The buffalo almost became extinct.

 A major gold rush in the state started a frantic flow of people from the east to the rich gold fields and the slogan "Pikes Peak or Bust" was born.

 Some of the greatest legends of the wild west came to the state as prospectors, lawmen, gunfighters and gamblers.

 Wildlife was abundant and many species of deer, elk, birds, wildflowers, etc. were newly discovered.

 All of these things piqued my curiosity and I started my own adventure to know the history of Colorado.

 Doing research, traveling, and taking photos all laid out the beauty and mystery of the Centennial State for me.